Overview

-In addition to the ability to send out impromptu email messages using the Communicate drop down, BrightMove uses automated triggers to send emails based on specific actions and workflows.
-For example, when a candidate applies for a job, a confirmation email is automatically sent.
-Email communication templates are pre-defined and customizable, allowing users to maintain a consistent tone across communication while reducing manual effort.
+In addition to the ability to send out impromptu email messages using the Communicate drop down, BrightMove uses automated triggers to send emails based on specific submittal statuses and the submittal workflow.
+For example, when a candidate applies for a job, a confirmation email indicating receipt of their application can be automatically sent.
+Email communication templates are pre-defined and customized email and SMS messages, allowing recruiters and hiring managers to maintain a consistent tone across communication while reducing manual effort.

 Examples of Common Email Triggers: